gschmutz/integration-architecture-workshop/08-camel-service/README.md

 }
 ```

 We can see that the Java DSL is used inside a public static main method.
-We can just start the class as a Java application in order to test it.
+It uses the `from()` to specify from where to read and the `to()` to specify where to write the messages to.

-Now Right click on the class in the **Package Explorer** and select **Run As** | **Java Application**.
+Right click on the class in the **Package Explorer** and select **Run As** | **Java Application** to start and run our first Apache Camel application.

 ![Alt Image Text](./images/eclipse-javadsl-run-as-java-app.png "Edit Pom.xml")

 The Java application will start the Camel route and the you should see in the console output window that the [File](http://camel.apache.org/file2.html) component is starting to poll from the `data/inbox` folder.

 ```
 [el Thread #1 - LRUCacheFactory] LRUCacheFactory                DEBUG Warming up LRUCache ...
-[el Thread #1 - LRUCacheFactory] LRUCacheFactory                DEBUG Warming up LRUCache complete in 603 millis [                          main] DefaultCamelContext            DEBUG Adding routes from builder: Routes: [] [                          main] DefaultCamelContext            INFO  Apache Camel 2.21.1 (CamelContext: camel-1) is starting [                          main] DefaultCamelContext            DEBUG Using ClassResolver=org.apache.camel.impl.DefaultClassResolver@66a3ffec, PackageScanClassResolver=org.apache.camel.impl.DefaultPackageScanClassResolver@77caeb3e, ApplicationContextClassLoader=null, RouteController=org.apache.camel.impl.DefaultRouteController@1e88b3c
+[el Thread #1 - LRUCacheFactory] LRUCacheFactory                DEBUG Warming up LRUCache complete in 603 millis [                          main] DefaultCamelContext            DEBUG Adding routes from builder: Routes: [] [                          main] DefaultCamelContext            INFO  Apache Camel 2.24.1 (CamelContext: camel-1) is starting [                          main] DefaultCamelContext            DEBUG Using ClassResolver=org.apache.camel.impl.DefaultClassResolver@66a3ffec, PackageScanClassResolver=org.apache.camel.impl.DefaultPackageScanClassResolver@77caeb3e, ApplicationContextClassLoader=null, RouteController=org.apache.camel.impl.DefaultRouteController@1e88b3c
 [                          main] ManagedManagementStrategy      INFO  JMX is enabled [                          main] DefaultManagementAgent         DEBUG Starting JMX agent on server: com.sun.jmx.mbeanserver.JmxMBeanServer@39c0f4a